 Skip to content

-A skill is a set of reusable instructions that Maia can use to better respond to your prompts.
-Skills are useful if you often give Maia repetitive promptsโ€”they provide guidelines and standards for Maia to follow, which means you don't need to include this information in every prompt.
+A skill is a set of reusable instructions that Maia AI Agents can use to better respond to your prompts.
+Skills are useful if you often give Maia AI Agents repetitive promptsโ€”they provide guidelines and standards for Maia AI Agents to follow, which means you don't need to include this information in every prompt.

 Skills are:

-• Intelligently activated: Maia chooses when to use skills based on the prompts you give.
-For example, if you prompt Maia to "create a new table" and you have created a skill that contains guidelines on table naming conventions, Maia can choose to use this skill when creating your new table.
+• Intelligently activated: Maia AI Agents choose when to use skills based on the prompts you give.
+For example, if you prompt Maia AI Agents to "create a new table" and you have created a skill that contains guidelines on table naming conventions, Maia AI Agents can choose to use this skill when creating your new table.

-• Stackable: Maia can use multiple skills in its response if relevant.
-This depends on how it interprets your prompt, as described above.
+• Stackable: Maia AI Agents can use multiple skills in their response if relevant.
+This depends on how they interpret your prompt, as described above.

 For more information about agent skills in a wider context, read the Agent Skills documentation.